Omus audouini

-Omus audouini, or Audouin's night-stalking tiger beetle, is a species of tiger beetle in the family Carabidae.
+Omus audouini, or Audouin's night-stalking tiger beetle, is a species of tiger beetle in the family Cicindelidae.
 It is found in North America.
 In the United States, it is found along the west coast, while in Canada it is very limited to Boundary Bay and a small patch along the coast of Victoria island.

 Subspecies

 These two subspecies belong to the species Omus audouini: